el20sw/MECH3895-Individual-Project/README.md

 Installations instructions can be found in the documentation.

-To build the documentation, run the following command in the ~/docs directory:
+To build the documentation, run the following command from a terminal in the ~/docs directory:

 ```bash